webmasterdevlin/tanstack-router-contact-app-starter/README.md

+# TanStack Router Tutorial
+- This is originated in [React Router Tutorial](https://reactrouter.com/en/main/start/tutorial)
+- data is saved in [indexedDB](https://dev.to/armstrong2035/9-differences-between-indexeddb-and-localstorage-30ai) in the browser.
+- you can use any package manager you like

-# Steps in building the project from the starter repo
+## Steps in building the project from the starter repo

-## Setting up the routes
+### Setting up the routes

 - [x] download the starter repo
 - [x] npm install